 Despite this surge, consulting firms are themselves struggling to develop the skills needed to meet the rising demand from clients seeking sustainability advice.
 Helping clients meet net zero goals - to cut their greenhouse emissions to levels in line with the Paris climate accord and offset those they cannot eliminate - requires a wide range of advisory expertise and technical support of sustainability specialists, which is currently in short supply and high demand.
-How the ESG consulting industry develops in the coming months will play a key role in the successful assessment of companies and the implementation of effective and attainable ESG targets.
+How the

-Strategy&, "Empowered Chief Sustainability Officers" (May 2022); Financial Times, "Consultants face sustainability skills gap as net zero pressure rises" (28 January 2022).
+8 Strategy&, "Empowered Chief Sustainability Officers" (May 2022); Financial Times, "Consultants face sustainability skills gap as net zero pressure rises" (28 January 2022).